 What Does an Event Coordinator Do?

 Event coordinators, also known as event planners, work behind the scenes to organize every aspect of an event, from seating to speakers.
 If you choose this career path, it will be your job to see that everything comes off without a hitch.
 Read on to learn more.
-Schools offering Business degrees can also be found in these popular choices.
+Schools offering Hospitality Management degrees can also be found in these popular choices.

 As an event coordinator, you'll work with clients to find out what they expect of their event.
 After that, it's your job to coordinate the necessary people and materials to make sure your client's vision becomes a reality.
 To do so, you'll need a combination of business savvy and time management skills.